ACENT Alaska Center for Ear Nose and Throat

 Doctors typically approach the treatment of sleep apnea conservatively, taking the least-invasive measures first.
 If you are overweight, you will be urged to lose weight and maintain a healthy BMI as one measure in managing your sleep apnea.

 Continuous positive airway pressure (CPAP) is the primary treatment for sleep apnea.
 Other treatments include septoplasty and turbinate reduction, which can help facilitate the use of CPAP.
-Some patients benefit from uvulopalatalpharyngoplasty (UPPP).
+Some patients benefit from uvulopalatalpharyngoplasty (UPPP) or Inspire, an FDA-approved implantable device that helps keep the patient’s airway open during sleep.

 For detailed information, visit our Sleep Apnea Treatment page.